mstksg/inCode/copy/entries/huffman-1.md

 [pipes]: http://hackage.haskell.org/package/pipes

-We're going to be assuming some basic Haskell knowledge, like algebraic data types, higher order functions, and some basic familiarity with the functions in Prelude/base, the standard library.
+We're going to be assuming some basic Haskell knowledge, like algebraic data types, higher order functions, basic monad usage, and some basic familiarity with the functions in Prelude/base, the standard library.
 If you have any questions, feel free to leave a comment, drop by on #haskell on freenode, throw me a [tweet][twitter], or give the great [Learn You A Haskell][lyah] a quick read!

 [twitter]: https://twitter.com/mstk
 [lyah]: http://learnyouahaskell.com